KamelAdjei/TrumpBot_DAT602/README.md

 ## Description
+Trump Bot is an interactive simulation of a twitter conversation with the President of the USA, Donald Trump.
-You can ask it various questions on topics that you think Trump would know money,richness,wealth,iran,china, his father, the election etc.
+You can ask him various questions on topics related to Money,Wealth, His family, Trade deals,Iran,China, World war 3 and anything else that you think Trump would know about.

 ## Local Setup:
  1. Ensure that Python, Flask, SQLAlchemy, and ChatterBot are installed (either manually, or run `pip install -r requirements.txt`).